by Lorraine Wylie (Good News)

 Before long, Annie was fully immersed in the occult and regarded herself as a 'witch'.

 "By this stage, I had completely embraced the occult lifestyle.
 I wanted to be different.
 It seemed everything about my life was dark.
 I even dressed in black.

 "I was living in a trailer, partying hard and totally out of control.
 Yet, incredibly, I thought I was happy.
 Sometimes I could see a violent streak in my personality that I didn't like."

 Annie's good times came to an abrupt end when she fell pregnant and had an abortion.

 "I simply couldn't shake the depression afterwards, and with no one to turn to, I decided to end it all.
 I locked the door of my trailer, shut the windows, turned on the gas stove and lay down on the couch, hoping to sleep forever."

 She didn't know it at the time, but God had His eye on Annie and refused to give up on her.

-"My friend Timothy dropped by, and when I didn't answer he realised something was wrong and broke my door down to drag me out.
+"My friend Timothy dropped by, and when I didn't answer he realized something was wrong and broke my door down to drag me out.
 I was still depressed but I was alive.

-"Later, my mum rang and told me the strangest thing: She said that one day I'd end up singing in church.
+"Later, my mom called and told me the strangest thing: She said that one day I'd end up singing in church.
 Of course I didn't believe her!"

 It was playing in a rock band that Annie met a man who introduced her to God.